shaneharper/vim-code_block_markers/README.md

 ```
 with a single key-mapping with this plugin; The cursor will be positioned to begin entering the first statement of the function body.

 Inserting and moving past code block markers are (trivial) tasks done all the time by software developers: This plugin can reduce the tedium.
-This Vim editor plugin defines key mappings for C, C++, CMakeLists.txt, DOS batch, shell script and Vim script files.
+This Vim editor plugin defines key mappings for C, C++, C#, CMakeLists.txt, DOS batch, shell script and Vim script files.

 <table>
 <tr>